 This is not something to be discouraged over, but just makes it a bit more difficult to get a baby chinchilla.
 It basically leaves you with two options: breed the baby chinchillas on your own or adopt from a local breeder.

 - TOV (touch of violet) ebony: $300 to $400

 After you have decided on the color of the baby chinchilla you are interested in, you will have other ongoing costs that will need to be considered as well.

 These include common items such as:

-- Accessory and Toy Needs
+- Accessory and toys

 Overall, if you ask my opinion, chinchillas are one of the most cost-friendly pets you can own.

-I feel like I am not spending money often on my chinchilla unless it is to test something new or because I simply want to spoil her.
+I feel like I am not spending money often on my chinchilla, unless it is to test something new or because I simply want to spoil her.

-Best Cages for Baby Chinchillas
+Best Cages For Baby Chinchillas